Multiplicity of powers of path ideals of a line graph: Multiplicity

 \section{Multiplicity}

-In this section, we present the main result of this paper, where we provide an explicit expression for the multiplicity of powers of $I_t(L_n).$ We begin with a result regarding the multiplicity of square-free monomial ideals.
+In this section, we present the main result of this paper, which provides an explicit formula for determining the multiplicity of powers of $I_t(L_n).$ We will maintain all notation introduced in the previous sections.
+To start, we introduce a general result regarding the multiplicity of square-free monomial ideals.

 \begin{Lemma} Let $I$ be a square-free monomial ideal of height $h$.
 Then $\mult(S/I)$ is equal to the number of minimal prime ideals of $I$ of height $h$. \end{Lemma} \begin{proof} This follows directly from \cite[Corollary 6.2.3]{HH}. \end{proof}